Designated Reserves (Czech Republic)

-Designated Reserves Level 1 training - shooting from concealment.
+Level 1 training - shooting from concealment.

+Level 3 training - teamwork elimination of active shooter (FX simmunition CQB combat).

 Designated Reserves of the State (Stanovené zálohy státu) is a militia-style training program provided to civilian firearm owners under auspices of the Government of the Czech Republic.
 The program provides practical shooting training to participants in different levels, focused on individual defensive gun use, soft targets protection, defense against active attacker, and use of firearm during state of emergency.
 Members of the Designated Reserve may be called up with their private firearms as reinforcement of emergency services, and, apart from the basic level participants, receive free ammunition (or reimbursement thereof) for their shooting training.

 Legal basis

 Along with the 2021 Firearms Act Amendment, the Parliament passed also an Act No. 14/2021 Coll., on the handling of weapons in certain cases affecting the internal order or security of the Czech Republic.
 The Act's number 14/21 symbolically refers to the 600th anniversary of civilian firearms possession in the country.
 The legislation establishes "a system of firearms training, the purpose of which is to improve the knowledge, abilities and skills of persons authorised to handle firearms for the purpose of ensuring internal order or the security of the Czech Republic".

 Details regarding the Designated Reserve and system of firearms training are dealt with in Government Regulation No. 255/2021.
-Within the system, private companies approved by the authorities provide advanced shooting training to firearm owners that have E (concealed carry) type of license.
+Within the system, private companies approved by the authorities provide advanced shooting training to firearm owners that have expanded (concealed carry) type of authorization.
 After passing a set of requirements and taking an oath, the participants become part of the Designated Reserve of the State, whereby they may be called up with their private firearms to support the work of police or armed forces in a crisis event.
 While the law anticipates founding of firearms training for both internal security as well as defense, as of 2023 only the former was in place.